the-invisible-man/shorter-api/README.md

 **GET** `/r/{path}`
 **Response**
 ```
-Redirects with 301 or 404 if not found.
+Redirects with 302 (Found) or 404 if not found.
 ```

 ### Get URL Metric